Do the Children Participate in Mediation?

 However, there are situations involving older children, depending on age and maturity, where a court will listen to and consider their preferences.
-These preferences should be considered by the parents in mediation.
-Usually in mediation though, the parents enter into an agreement and make the important decisions without the children present.
-If you are using mediation to discuss child custody and form a working parenting plan, you may wish to have the assistance of a knowledgeable and experienced family lawyer on your side.
-This lawyer can help you know your rights, better understand the mediation process, and ensure that you obtain the outcome that you and your children deserve.
+These preferences may be considered by the parents and discussed in mediation.
+In mediation, the parents enter into an agreement and make the important decisions without the children present.